lgluszek/movies-search/README.md

 - While developing it I didn't try to write "good commits".
 While working on serious project I would choose between Git Flow, Trunk based development or some custom solution.
 - I could have created more presentational components.
+- Styled-components could have been extracted to separate files.

 ### Application features